gardusig/scripts/README.md

 ## 🔐 Environment Configuration

-Prompt Craft CLI uses OpenAI (or other LLM) APIs.
+Sasori CLI uses OpenAI (or other LLM) APIs.
 Set your API key in a `.env` file at the project root:

 ```env
 OPENAI_API_KEY=sk-...